-At Digital Media Team we live and breathe social media, but that doesn’t mean your brand should too.
+At Digital Media Team we live and breathe social media, but that doesn’t mean your brand should forget the wider marketing spectrum.
 This is a crucial point to remember and a hurdle that we see many businesses fall down at.
 You can’t just rely on social media to run a successful eCommerce business.
 Social media is hugely important, but it’s just one piece of the digital marketing puzzle.

 In this article we’ll take a look at social media and the other channels you need to be focusing on to get your brand to where it needs to be.
 Let’s get going.

 Before we move onto the other channels, here’s our number one thing to remember: social media marketing is more than building and advert and throwing some money at it.
 Hell, we’d be out of a job if it were.
 Many businesses are so tunnel-visioned with their approach to social media that they think that running a few fire campaigns will lead to an influx in sales and a huge return on investment.
 It’s not so simple.

 A successful social media strategy includes regular, quality content going on across all channels; a full-funnel paid social strategy; timely and effective customer service via direct messages, comments and more; and social listening.
 If that sounds like a lot of effort, that’s ‘cause it is.
 Read more about why social media is more than just paid social here.

 These days, customers expect information and support to be available on demand.
 And when it’s not?
 Well, you can say goodbye to that customer.
 With so many eCommerce retailers out there – especially in fashion – the consumer is firmly in control here.
 If you’re not delivering fast customer service, you’re likely to ruffle some feathers and ultimately lose out on business.
 A key solution here is to use Facebook Messenger chatbots.

 Messenger itself can improve sales by allowing you to: